 Too Faced, a brand that prides itself on innovative makeup products and has a wide range of lines saw a huge annual turnover of $350m in 2019, whilst Illamasqua, a beauty brand whose tagline encourages the consumer to “Express your individuality” saw their profits rise to their largest yet at $50m.

-“As a person of color, you can still see a brand have about 50 shades and not take into account the different undertones and all the different things,” Kimberly Smith, co-founder of the Brown Beauty Co-Op told Retail Dive.
-“It’s not just about the shade itself or the complexion color, it’s really a little bit more than that.
-I think brands do a disservice when they don’t take the time to understand what it is that we need in our color cosmetics.”
+“As a person of colour, you can still see a brand have about 50 shades and not take into account the different undertones and all the different things,” Kimberly Smith, co-founder of the Brown Beauty Co-Op told Retail Dive.
+“It’s not just about the shade itself or the complexion colour, it’s a little bit more than that.
+I think brands do a disservice when they don’t take the time to understand what it is that we need in our colour cosmetics.”

 VR, AR and tech partnerships